rasevicrade/charp-helpers/README.md

 # charp-helpers
-Simple .net core library to collect some useful helper methods that might be useful from time to time.
+Simple .net core library to collect some helper methods and hints that might be useful from time to time.